JackDougherty/jack-site/_pages/educ350.md

 ### Fri March 31
 - Teach Lesson 2 in Hartford school placement anytime before 3pm
+- Class meets 3:10-4:10pm to share reflections about today's workshops
+- Communicate with your classroom teachers about topics for Workshop 3, since HPS schools will be closed from Fri April 7th - Fri April 14th.
+Lesson Plan 3 will be due for in-class peer review on Fri April 14th, and you teach it on Fri April 28th.
-- Class meets 3:10-4:10pm to share reflections and start writing Portfolio 2, due by Thursday April 6th 4pm
+- Start writing Portfolio 2, with link in Google Doc Organizer due by Thursday April 6th 4pm for peer review to be assigned during class on Fri April 7
+- Web portfolio feedback and WordPress advice
+  - Normal emails from Installatron Trinity.ReclaimHosting.com whenever your WP site is updated
+  - WP > Dashboard > Plugins > Add New > search for Disable Comments plugin, then Activate, and Settings > Everywhere
+  - WP > Dashboard > Plugins > Add New > search for Simple Page Ordering plugin, then Activate, which allows you to reorder Pages with drag-and-drop
+  - Share advice with classmates

 ### Fri April 7
 - Class meets 1:30-4:10pm